 Bushby was a realist: he didn't anticipate one year of walking without sleeping, eating or toilet breaks, like in our calculations above.
 He didn't even assume he could keep a rapid pace, because (let's face it), achy legs and blisters were going to become his closest travel companions.
 In fact, he intended to walk around the world in eight years.
 This would have had him arriving home in 2006.

 Unfortunately, even the best laid plans go awry, and Bushby encountered numerous obstacles and stalls along the way.
-Thanks to a cocktail of floods, arrests, visa prohibitions, financial troubles and a worldwide pandemic in 2020, Bushby is yet to complete his journey.
-At the time of writing, in October 2020, he's somewhere near Iran.
+Thanks to a cocktail of floods, arrests, visa prohibitions, financial troubles, a worldwide pandemic and a war in Europe, Bushby is yet to complete his journey.
+At the time of writing, in April 2024, he's somewhere near Iran, preparing to swim across the Caspian sea from from Kazakhstan to Azerbaijan.

 If you want to know how many steps it might take to walk the 24,818 miles around the world, check out our miles to steps calculator.